 Do You Need Deliverance?

 We should point out that everything we have said here also applies to those who are non-Christian.
 Non-Christians are particularly more prone to demonic attacks by the demise of not having a relationship with God through Jesus Christ.
-Sin is the reason why we need deliverance, as we come to Christ Jesus in the genuine acceptance of what He has done for us on the Cross; we have been delivered from the Kingdom of darkness to the Kingdom of God Son
+Sin is the reason why we need deliverance, as we come to Christ Jesus in the genuine acceptance of what He has done for us on the Cross; we have been delivered from the Kingdom of darkness.

 However, being born again is not the end of your spiritual development and formation but only the beginning as you tend now toward perfection in Christ.
 Your spirit is indeed renewed and regenerated by the Spirit of God but your soul is still plagued with the fruitless deeds of darkness.
 The soul lags behind in conforming to the new creation reality actualized in the spirit of the born again man or woman.
 This fact alone means that Christian who do not take concrete measures to develop their spiritual vocation with God, by the enabling of His grace are more exposed to the enterprises of the Devil, and ensnared by them.

 Hence, the changes needed in the soul takes time to register the manifest likeness of the Spirit.
 However in some cases they are stunted or hindered altogether from manifesting as a result of subtle wicked spiritual powers acting against it.
 The Soul must undergo character reformation and realise the evidence of the new creation reality in Christ.
 When that is not forth coming, then deliverance must follow to bring about order in the chaos ensuing the soul.

 Should you continue to struggle with the sin that God delivered us from then you need deliverance to overcome the desires of those sin and their passions.